ibm-cloud-docs/netezza/reference/network_policies.md

 You can create network policies if you belong to the `ADMINISTRATORS` group.

-To create and view existing network policies in the {{site.data.keyword.netezza_short}} web console, select `Administration->Network Policies`.
-For more information about using network policies with the web console, see [Network policies with the web console](/docs/netezza?topic=netezza-settings&interface=ui).
+To create and view existing network policies in the {{site.data.keyword.netezza_short}} web console, select **Administration > Settings > Network Policies**.
+For more information about creating network policies with the web console, see [Network policies with the web console](/docs/netezza?topic=netezza-settings&interface=ui).

 ## Examples
 {: #nw-examples}